0x0n0m4d/message_bot/README.md

 - [x] Create the request that get numbers of users;
 - [x] Save collected numbers in json database
 - [ ] Create logic to prevent clients duplicates
-- [ ] Create function to add tags to numbers
-- [ ] Create function to send messages to numbers
+- [x] Create function to send messages to numbers